-Standard photocopying/ printing is accessible in the Hub.
+Standard photocopying/ printing is accessible at both Bankside and Mermaid Court.

-If you wish to work independently on research or written work you can do so in the quiet study space (which has a number of iMacs).
+If you wish to work independently on research or written work you can do so in the library or quiet study space (which have a number of iMacs).

 Wifi is available throughout our buildings.
 The passwords are displayed within the communal areas.